 Two or more detector units are interfering with each other (crosstalk).
 Check frequency settings on detectors which are connected to loops closest to the ORACLE exhibiting crosstalk; several may be showing signs of crosstalk themselves.
-Adjust the frequency levels utilizing the LCD (SET UP Freq menu) and front panel toggle switches on all units affected so that the largest possible margin exists between frequency by at least 5 kilohertz.
-When in the "SET UP Freq" menu, not only can you review the actual frequency, but see a frequency stability graph below the frequency.
+Adjust the frequency levels utilizing the LCD (Setup Freq menu) and front panel toggle switches on all units affected so that the largest possible margin exists between frequencies of loops positioned the closest.
+The rule of thumb for 6x6 ft loops is to separate the channel frequency by at least 5 kilohertz.
+When in the "Setup Freq" menu, both the actual frequency is displayed and a frequency stability graph below the frequency.
 When changing frequencies, a thinner line on the graph mean less interference is being seen by the detector and a thicker or uneven line represents more interference being seen by the detector.